elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     Verify passphrase:

-Now let&#8217;s confirm that it was successfully formatted:
+Now let's confirm that it was successfully formatted:

     [root@rhel01 ~]# cryptsetup isLuks /dev/sdb1 && echo Success
     Success

-You would see the following if it didn&#8217;t work for some reason:
+You would see the following if it didn't work for some reason:

     [root@rhel01 ~]# cryptsetup isLuks /dev/sdb1 && echo Success
     Device /dev/sdb1 is not a valid LUKS device.

-Now let&#8217;s see the details of our encrypted device:
+Now let's see the details of our encrypted device:

     [root@rhel01 ~]# cryptsetup luksDump /dev/sdb1
     LUKS header information for /dev/sdb1